Tyreek Hill Player Prop Bets for the NFL Playoffs | Kansas City vs. Cincinnati 1/30/2022

 Matchup vs. Cincinnati

-- Hill's 54 receiving yards per game in his two matchups against the Bengals are 22.5 fewer than his over/under for Sunday's game.
+- Hill is averaging 54 receiving yards per game in two career matchups against the Bengals, 25.5 fewer than his receiving yards prop bet over/under for Sunday's game (79.5).

 - In two matchups, Hill has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Bengals.

-- The Bengals have the NFL's 27th-ranked pass defense this season, allowing 264.6 yards per game through the air.
+- The 264.6 passing yards the Bengals allow per game makes them the NFL's 27th-ranked pass defense this season.

-- With 26 passing TDs allowed this season, the Bengals defense is ranked 13th in the NFL.
+- The Bengals' defense is 13th in the league, allowing 1.5 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Bills, Hill recorded 11 catches for 150 yards and scored one touchdown.
+- Hill put together a 150-yard performance against the Bills on 11 catches and scored one touchdown.

-- Over his last three games, Hill has 17 catches (on 21 targets) for 209 yards and two touchdowns, averaging 69.7 yards per game.
+- Hill has racked up 209 receiving yards (69.7 per game) and two touchdowns, hauling in 17 passes on 21 targets over his last three outings.

 Hill's Kansas City Teammates